thecodingfrog/Version/Readme.txt

 Version History

+     / 1.0.284 - December 15, 2010
+      * SVN Rev number is now taken from the revision of the version file

      / 1.0.283 - December 10, 2010
       * Bug while plugin is loading for the first time is now fixed